 - Have you seen the Partnership for 21st Century Skills' new report on Global Education?

 - September 21st is the International Day of Peace.
 Check out our resources!

 - Students and children can stand up for Syrian children with our child-friendly pledge HERE.

-- July's Photo of the Month - Global Citizenship in 10 minutes or less!
+- August's Photo of the Month - Global Citizenship in 10 minutes or less!

 - Two FREE chapters now available!
 I Believe in Zero Discussion Guides

 - Peruse prior editions of our Gobal Citizenship Briefs HERE